istd50043-2023-spring/lecture_notes/l8_query_optimization.md

 By the end of this unit, you should be able to

 1. name the stages in a query life cycle
-2. identify the process invovled in different stages of a query life cycle
+2. identify the process involved in different stages of a query life cycle
 3. identify the different execution model
 4. explain the process of query optimization
 5. estimate the cost of complex query operations